Jay-Z, Neil Diamond, Cyndi Lauper And Other Musicians Added To Library Of Congress

 Cyndi Lauper said she was honored by the selection of her 1983 solo debut “She’s So Unusual.”
 She said that the creation of the album was driven by her determination to create “a cohesive collection of songs” guided by her vision, as well as her desire to create a video for “Girl…” that represented many different kinds of women.

-Neil Diamond’s “Sweet Caroline”, which is from his album “Brother Love’s Travelling Salvation Show,” is regarded as a sophisticated piece of pop music that quickly became a classic in the American songbook.
+Neil Diamond’s “Sweet Caroline,” which is from his album “Brother Love’s Travelling Salvation Show,” is regarded as a sophisticated piece of pop music that quickly became a classic in the American songbook.

-Other notable additions include Schoolhouse Rock— which is a series of animated shorts with catchy songs that teach children grammar, math, and other school subjects — and Nina Simone’s “Mississippi Goddam,” a civil rights song which in response to the murder of Medgar Evans and the Sixteenth Street Baptist Church bombing.
+Other notable additions include Schoolhouse Rock— which is a series of animated shorts with catchy songs that teach children grammar, math, and other school subjects — and Nina Simone’s “Mississippi Goddam,” a civil rights song which in response to the murder of Medgar Evers and the Sixteenth Street Baptist Church bombing.

 The registry’s lineup begins chronologically with the earliest known recordings of Yiddish songs in 1901-05, as per Variety.
 Afterward, it moves to a ’50s “Gunsmoke” radio serial episode, a ’60s Martin Luther King Jr. speech, and then on to the “Hair” Broadway cast album and forward into the disco era.